-While astronaut Neil Armstrong might have walked out of the American rocket and trodden on the moon, he’d never stepped on American Burr Grass in The Pilliga Forest barefoot.
+While astronaut Neil Armstrong stepped out of the American rocket on the moon, he’d never stepped on American Burr Grass in The Pilliga Forest.

 King’s Crossing was accessed from the Narrabri Road via a lonely turn off 30 kilometres from Coonabarabran.
-There were no mountains near our farm, hardly even hills where a view could be gained above the tops of the eucalyptus and iron bark trees, just claustrophobic bushland full of things trying to injure or kill you.
+There were no mountains near the farm, few hills where a view could be gained above the tops of the eucalyptus and iron bark trees.
+Here there was just claustrophobic bushland full of things trying to injure or kill you.

 The Sandstone Caves is a breeding habitat for eagles, and the site is culturally significant for the Gamilaroi people and their descendants.
-As we grew older we visited this rocky outcrop of higher visage on bush walks and picnics.
+Everyone enjoyed this rocky outcrop of higher visage for bush walks and picnics.

-In the beginning, I became aware of astronomy when Dad insisted that we all sit around the huge farm house table, every Wednesday night, and take it in turns to read a verse from a chapter in the Holy Bible.
+In the beginning, I became aware of astronomy as we all sat around the huge farm house table, every Wednesday night, and took turns to read a verse from a chapter in the Holy Bible.